zaiste/zaiste.net/content/posts/2020-08-10_my-favorite-privacy-tools-2020.md

 ![Nordvpn](/images/posts/nordvpn.jpg)

 [NordVPN](https://nordvpn.com/) is a personal virtual private network service provider.
-Their marketing seems aggressive, so I was a bit skepitcal at the beginning, but then I decided to give it a try.
+Their marketing seems aggressive, so I was a bit skeptical at the beginning, but then I decided to give it a try.
 Overall, NordVPN is one of the most polished and reliable VPNs I've used so far.

 I also like that they show some innovation efforts, namely their NordLynx technology that is built around WireGuard - this relatively new VPN tunneling protocol